Ayodhya verdict: Police keep vigil online to check inflammatory comments

 Since late Friday night, when news broke that the Supreme Court (SC) would deliver its verdict on the Ayodhya case on Saturday, social media users were occupied with the historic dispute.

 One of the most proactive social media accounts was that of Uttar Pradesh police.
-From the state level down to the district level, the police kept a close watch on what was being posted on Twitter.
 Several advisories were also tweeted, and WhatsApp groups were asked to activate the “administration only” mode to prevent circulation of misleading or divisive information.

 By Saturday evening, trending on Twitter were “#AyodhyaJudgment”, “#Muslims”, and “#RamMandir”, with a total of 500,000 tweets.